21st Salzburg Europe Summit

 Åsa Ågren Wikström

-Member of Västerbotten County Council, Vice Chair Scandria-Alliance, Sweden
+Member of Västerbotten County Council, Chairwoman Scandria-Alliance, Sweden

 INTERACTIVE WORKSHOP